zmkfirmware/zmk/docs/docs/features/soft-off.md

 Here are the properties for the behavior key node:

-- The `compatible` property for the node must be `zmk,behavior-key`.
+- The `compatible` property for the node must be `zmk,gpio-key-behavior-trigger`.
 - The `bindings` property is a phandle to the soft off behavior defined above.
 - The `key` property is a phandle to the GPIO key defined earlier.